databio/example-projects/rna-seq/README.md

 What is PEP, and what are these tools?
 [PEP](https://pepkit.github.io) (Portable Encapsulated Project) format is a way to organize metadata, which consists of samples' file paths and features such as organism, source, and extraction protocol.
 PEP format requires only a yaml (for project/pipeline configuration) and csv (for sample annotation), and they make a project immediately compatible with PEP tools.

 An overview of this tutorial:
-1. Download RNA-Seq data from the Gene Expression Omnibus using __Geofetch__, which will automatically produce a PEP yaml and csv from the project.
+1. Download RNA-Seq data from the Gene Expression Omnibus using __Geofetch__, which will automatically produce a PEP yaml and csv from the data
 2. Modifying the yaml file with `rnaKallisto` configurations
 3. Run an RNA-Seq processing pipeline (`rnaKallisto` in __rnapipe__) using looper
 4. Format the results of `rnaKallisto` for differential expression analysis using __DESeq-Packager__